marcvk/blusb/README.md

 3. cd build
 4. cmake ..
 5. make
-6. And if on Windows, copy the cygwin1.dll to the build directory.
-You can find it in /usr/bin/cygwin1.dll (when copying in the cygwin terminal window)
+6. And if on Windows, copy cygwin1.dll and cygusb-1.0.dll to the build directory.
+You can find both in /usr/bin (when copying in the cygwin terminal window)

 ## How to operate